 Nursing homes can be paid for in a few key ways:

 Normally, if you’re paying for nursing home costs out of pocket, there won’t be any leftover payments to the nursing home when you die.
 The same is true for long-term care coverage, but if your nursing home expenses are covered by Medicaid, the state could, under certain circumstances, seek out restitution after you die.
 This is called the Medicaid Estate Recovery Program (MERP).

 Similarly to creditors collecting debts, the repayment can be collected from your estate.
 However, creditors cannot come after your beneficiaries for funds paid out to them by the life insurance death benefit — it can only collect the death benefit if it’s paid out to your estate.

 When you die, creditors can receive payment from your estate before it is distributed to anyone designated in your will and testament.
 If you list your estate as your beneficiary, or if your death benefit is paid out to your estate because your primary and contingent beneficiary have passed away, the payment collected by Medicaid would then be from your life insurance death benefit.

-For this reason, it is recommended that you don’t name your estate as your life insurance beneficiary and keep your policy details up to date after all major life events.
+This is why you should not name your estate as your life insurance beneficiary and keep your policy details up to date after all major life events.